Yomguithereal/recettes/Plats/Spicy-Sweet Sambal.md

 2. Turn pieces and continue to cook, turning occasionally, until pork is browned on 2–3 sides, about 5 minutes longer.
 3. Add ginger, garlic, sugar, and remaining pork to pot and cook, breaking up pork into small clumps, until meat is nearly cooked through, about 5 minutes longer.
 4. Add tomato paste and 2 basil sprigs.
 Cook, stirring occasionally, until paste darkens, about 2 minutes.
-5. Add chili paste, soy sauce, vinegar, and 2 cups water.
+5. Add chili paste, soy sauce, vinegar, and 500ml water.
 Bring to a simmer, reduce heat to low, and cook, uncovered and stirring occasionally, until sauce is slightly thickened and flavors have melded, 30–45 minutes.
 6. Top noodles with torn basil.